RTEMS/rtems-docs/user/rsb/project-sets.rst

 ``--with-objc``
   Attempt to build a C++ compiler.

+``--with-newlib-tls`` or ``--without-newlib-tls``
+  Enable or disable the ``--enable-newlib-reent-thread-local`` Newlib configuration option.
+This option is enabled by default on the aarch64, arm, nios2, powerpc, riscv, and sparc targets.
+If this option is enabled, then each member of the Newlib struct _reent is replaced by a dedicated thread-local object.
+The thread-local objects are defined in translation units which use the corresponding object so that only objects used by the application are linked in.

 The RSB provides build sets for some BSPs.
 These build sets will build:

 - Compiler, linker, debugger and RTEMS Tools.